nes-lab/shepherd-tools/extra/eenv_converter/metadata_bonito.md

 - remaining questions
   - More accurate node layout
   - Location (address / GPS), might be irrelevant
+    - I don't remember (Dresden, Brisbane or Berlin)
   - Date
   - Setup (power source, synchronization)
+    - 95% sure it was PoE and PTP
   - Did room/hallway have windows?
 If so:
     - time of day
     - weather (might be able to get that from location + date)